Childhood Trauma And Social Isolation:

 4) Misanthropy: we no longer like other people and have a very low view of humanity in general

-5) Fear of how we might behave: for example, if we have problems with anger, we may fear to become angry or (especially if we drink heavily in the company of others) violent
+5) Fear of how we might behave: for example, if we have problems with anger, we may fear becoming angry or (especially if we drink heavily in the company of others) violent

 7) We might feel others look down on us for being mentally ill or feel self-conscious about symptoms such as agitation